vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 **Key Points:**

 * Before configuring the GSLB deployment, identify the GSLB subdomain.
 The GSLB subdomain is a part of your domain for which NSX Advanced Load Balancer will be authoritative.
 Each of the GSLB subdomains is a subdomain for which a delegation is configured on the corporate DNS server so that NSX Advanced Load Balancer DNS servers are authoritative for that particular subdomain.
 * The domain configured here will be utilized in the Tanzu Platform Domain configuration.
 One of the components in the TP-SM (UCP) will automatically configure the necessary GSLB services when a developer deploys an application on k8s cluster (Space) managed by the Tanzu Platform.
-  more details on UCP and Space are covered in the Tanzu Platform \- Self Managed Section in this document.
+More details on UCP and Space are covered in [Tanzu Platform \- Self-Managed](#tanzu-platform-self-managed).

-**Key functions of NSX ALB GSLB**:
+**Key functions of NSX ALB GSLB**

 * Definition and ongoing synchronization/maintenance of the GSLB configuration \- responsibility of NSX ALB Controller
 * Monitoring the health of configuration components \- responsibility shared by NSX ALB Controllers and Service Engines